jesmj11/pebbletrack/replit.md

 - Use shadcn/ui components for UI consistency

 ## Current Status
-✅ **Application is running successfully**
+✅ **Enhanced Static Planner with Student Management**
-- Server started on port 5000
+- Server running on port 5000 with PostgreSQL database
+- Static HTML planner at `/static-planner` bypasses all React runtime errors
+- Full student management: add, view, delete students
+- Task assignment to specific students or all students
+- Online/offline synchronization with localStorage fallback
+- Professional UI with student cards and enhanced task display
-- Database connected and schema deployed
+- Database persistence for both tasks and students
-- Authentication system ready
-- All TypeScript errors resolved